jburguete/genetic/README.md

 Where the parameters are:
 * nvariables: variables number
-* genetic_variable: array of data to define each variable
+* genetic_variable: array of data to define each variable.
+The prototype of every element is:
+> typedef struct
+>
+> {
+>
+>> double maximum, minimum;
+>>
+>> unsigned int nbits, location;
+>>
+> } GeneticVariable;

+where the fields are:
+- maximum: maximum value
+- minimum: minimum value
+- nbits: number of bits to encode
+- location: this number is calculated by the algorithm

 * population: population size
 * ngenerations: number of generations
 * mutation_ration: mutation probability